FireflyMigration/firefly-doc/30-Maintaining-the-Migrated-Application/10-Common-migrated-code-patterns-and-how-to-improve-on-them-in-new-code-in-NET/Stop-using-Str/index.md

 keywords: dstr, str, tstr, tostring, stringformatting,trim

-In magic,  converting numbers dates etc... to string - was unnecessaraly compliated, and as such the migrated code will reflect that.
+In magic,  converting numbers dates etc... to string - was unnecessaraly complicated, and as such the migrated code will reflect that.

 In this article we'll take a piece of migrated code and demo better ways of writing it including C# 6 style string and more.